meaningcrisis/meaningcrisis.github.io/docs/glossary/parasitic-processing.md

 **Discussed in:** [Episode 13](/episodes/13)

-The features of humans that make us intelligent like complexity, emergent behavior, adaptivity also make us susceptible to harmful behavior.
+"The very processes that make you adaptively intelligent also make you vulnerable to self-destructive behaviour."

+We use adaptive heuristic shortcuts to zero in to the relevant/crucial information.
+After a bad event, your brain immediately tries to anticipate future events like it.
+This can cause a downwards spiral.

 Like a parasite it takes up life within you and it takes life away from you.
 It causes you to lose your agency and to suffer.